What Is The New Heart Of Ezekiel 36:26

 When we consider God's promise of a new heart in Ezekiel 36:26, we are thinking about one of the most wonderful promises in the Scriptures.
 As an eminent Christian said in the 1800s:

-How this occurs exactly is daunting and mysterious, but many calls are made for holy living in the New Testament and I am confident that no call is made for anything that is iimpossible.
+How this occurs exactly is daunting and mysterious, but many calls are made for holy living in the New Testament, and I am confident that God fully intends to succeed in every case if we will do our part and allow Him to do His part.

 What additional information do we gain from the quotations that follow?